codefellows-seattle-javascript-401d21/36-asynchronous-actions/README.md

   * Use react/redux best practices
   * Add validation in your redux routers
   * Add reporter and thunk middleware to your redux store
-  * make async action creators for making ajax request to your back-end
+  * make async action creators for making ajax request to your backend
   * make sync action creators from updating your app store

 #### Test